ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _The Hillsdale standard._](https://chroniclingamerica.loc.gov/lccn/sn85033637/1852-03-02/ed-1/seq-1)

 #### 1852-03-02 &middot; Hillsdale, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Denefit of Newspapers.
+A school teaches, who has been engaged a
+longtime in his profession, and witnessed the
+influence of a newspaper on the minds of a
+family of children, writes as follows:.
 I have found it to be a universal fact without
 exception, that those scholars of nil ages, sod
 both sexes, who have had access lo newspapers